Casio23/Research-Repository/README.md

 What is Python?
 Python is a computer programming software that is versatile enough that you can use it for web development, data science and automation.
 It was also used to create Netflix's recommendation algorythim.

+What is a fixed mindset?
+A fixed mindset is where you believe the intelligence and other qualites are unchangeable.
+That what you have/are will never change.
+The knowledge or skills you currently hold will remain the same.